Are you looking to buy final expense leads?

 To this day, I have NEVER had 3 no shows in a row, nor have had the cops called on me.

-Moral of the story… if you insist on doing telemarketing leads, do them yourself using the cold calling script mentioned earlier.
+If you insist on doing telemarketing leads, do them yourself.

 Or just buy a better type of lead, like Facebook or direct mail final expense leads.